z/xonotic-map-manager/README.md

 Used by default with the unofficial Xonotic map repository [xonotic.co](http://xonotic.co).

-The JSON provides rich metadata about map packages which makes it easier to to discern differences between them.
+The JSON provides rich metadata about map packages which makes it easier to discern differences between them.

 For information about what data is available check [JSON Structure](#JSON-structure).